Winnie Mandela

 Nelson Mandela was released from prison on 11 February 1990, and the couple separated in 1992; their divorce was finalised in March 1996.
 She visited him during his final illness.
 As a senior ANC figure, she took part in the post-apartheid ANC government, although she was dismissed from her post amid allegations of corruption.
 In 2003, Madikizela-Mandela was convicted of theft and fraud, and she temporarily withdrew from active politics before returning several years later.
+Her biography Winnie Mandela: A life was written by Anné Mariè du Preez Bezdrob and published in 2003.